rebl0x3r/iptools/README.md

 <h3>Windows</h3>

-  For windows, we need python aswell you can donwload it from here:<br>
+  For windows, we need python aswell you can download it from here:<br>

   * [Python (3.8.7 | 64bit)](https://www.python.org/ftp/python/3.8.7/python-3.8.7-amd64.exe)